felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

 ## The App

-This repo contains a simple python [Flask](http://flask.pocoo.org/) and you can find the complete [source code for this project here](https://github.com/ariv3ra/cicd-101-workshop) and you can `git clone` it locally.
-The app is a simple webserver that renders html when a request is made to it.
+This repo contains a simple Python [Flask](http://flask.pocoo.org/) and you can find the complete [source code for this project here](https://github.com/ariv3ra/cicd-101-workshop) and you can `git clone` it locally.
+The app is a simple web server that renders html when a request is made to it.
 The flask application lives in the `hello_world.py` file:

 ```python
 from flask import Flask